fcarli3/openssl_chat/README.md

 When a client correctly connects to the server, the server will show a list of online users to this client, then the client can request a chat session with other clients.
 This client will wait for the peer response.
 As for now there are 3 users registered to the server.
 If you want to create your own client, you should generate a pair of 2048-bit RSA keys and the private key must be protected by password.
 The server has a public certificate that is granted to be safe by the CA SimpleAuthority.

 ## Prerequisites
-The programs needs the installation of [OpenSSL](https://github.com/openssl/openssl), a TLS/SSL and crypto library.
+The programs needs the installation of [OpenSSL](https://github.com/openssl/openssl), a TLS/SSL and crypto library, and [SimpleAuthority](https://simpleauthority.com/), a trusted CA.

 ### Install on Ubuntu/Debian
 First of all, install build dependencies, then clone OpenSSL and configure it.